top of page

 What about Assistive Technology and Augmentative Alternative Communication?

-Under UDL checkpoint 4.2 (optimize access to tools and assistive technologies), CAST provides some insight on the research behind these strategies and tools as well as some good general scholarly reviews.
-We know AT and AAC are necessary, and we know we are required to provide them as part of the development of an IEP for every student with a disability (what CAST refers to as the “face validity”).
-But when it comes to evaluating specific practices, strategies or tools, the evidence is a little more challenging to find.
+Under UDL checkpoint 4.2 (optimize access to tools and assistive technologies), CAST provides some insight on the research behind these strategies and tools and some good general scholarly reviews.
+AT and AAC are necessary, and if needed, they must be provided as part of the development of an IEP for every student with a disability (what CAST refers to as “face validity”).
+But when evaluating specific practices, strategies, or tools, the evidence is a little more challenging to find.
 A good place to search is the Education Resources Information Center [eric.ed.gov] and the search engine provided by this extensive clearinghouse.

-On this page, you can search through a collection of the research that Open Access has found most useful in developing the training resources for these projects and curating the resources of the AT and AAC Resource FlipKits.
-This is a starting point, and the Open Access team will be adding to these as time goes on.
+On this page, you can review the reference sheets that Open Access created when developing the training resources for these projects and curating the resources of the AT and AAC Resource FlipKits.
+This is a starting point, and the Open Access team will add to these as time passes.
+Click on the buttons below to read through the reference sheets.

 bottom of page